-'Save us from the Satans': Sri Lanka Christians pray after surviving attacks
+'Save us from the Satans': Survivors of Sri Lanka church attack pray

 Mahesan, who was traveling on Easter Sunday and missed the bombing, praised parishioner Ramesh Raju, who reportedly kept the bomber from entering the main church hall because he grew suspicious of him.
 Raju died in the blast.

-Worshippers also prayed for the injured, like 30 year-old Arul Prashanth who helped others before collapsing from shrapnel that pierced his shoulder and back.
+Worshippers also prayed for the injured, like 30-year-old Arul Prashanth who helped others before collapsing from his wounds.
+Shrapnel had pierced his shoulder and back.

+Sumathi Karunakaran, a 52 year-old homemaker, received a volley of shrapnel on the upper left side of her body before she escaped by climbing over a wall.
+She attended service with a bandaged eye and an arm in a sling.

+“I will keep on coming,” said Karunakaran, whose 22-year-old daughter Uma Shankari was still undergoing emergency care from injuries sustained in the blast.

+“In fact, my husband is here for the first time.
+He came for our daughter,” she said as parishioners walked out of the three-hour service.

-Reporting By Alexandra Ulmer and Omar Rajarathnam in BATTICOLOA, additional reporting by Shihar Aneez in COLOMBO; Editing by Shri Navaratnam and Simon Cameron-Moore
+Reporting By Alexandra Ulmer and Omar Rajarathnam in BATTICALOA, additional reporting by Shihar Aneez in COLOMBO; Editing by Shri Navaratnam, Simon Cameron-Moore and Raissa Kasolowsky